Rhinemann/mage-hack/src/chapters/Character Advancement.typ

 #block(breakable: false)[
   === Spend 10 XP to:
-  - Add a new SFX to a trait.
+  - Add a new talent.
   - Raise a #spec_c.d6 skill or signature asset to #spec_c.d8.
   - Raise a #spec_c.d4 attribute to #spec_c.d6.
   - Add a #spec_c.d4 Sphere.